astr0coder99/exoplanet-project/README.md

 - Load and clean exoplanet data using Python
 - Perform exploratory data analysis to identify patterns and trends
 - Visualize key exoplanet characteristics such as size, orbital period, and habitability factors
-- Apply basic machine learning techniques to classify or predict exoplanet features (planned future work)
+- Apply basic machine learning techniques to classify or predict exoplanet features

 ## Data Source
 The dataset is sourced from the NASA Exoplanet Archive.
 A cleaned and filtered version (`Nasa Dataset (1).csv`) is included in this repository.